 Remuneration Survey resources, including the updated Data specifications, are available below.

 There are no new Data Items and no Data Items have been deleted.
-Modifications to items 15 and 44 were made.
+Minor modifications to items 14 and 15 are outlined below:

 Sending data to the Commission